Cipulot/EC23U/README.md

 ## Copyright notice

 This project is not endorse nor sponsored in any way by Topre Corporation and PFU Limited.
 The HHKB Logo and Topre logo are trademarks of their respective owners.

-This project is released under the MIT License.
-For the license, please refer to the LICENSE.md file.